 Calories for one serving: 344.6.
 Fats: 24.6 g.
 Protein: 6.1 g.
 Carbs: 24.7 g

 For the chickpeas – 2 tbsp coconut oil, 1 tbsp curry powder, 2 tsp smoked paprika, 1 tsp ground cumin, a pinch of salt, 1 cup sprouted chickpeas, 1/4 cup unsweetened shredded coconut

-For the salad – 2 tbsp lemon juice, 1 tbsp olive oil, 2 tsp honey, 2 cups salad mix, 1 cup cherry tomatoes, 1 large shredded carrot, 1/2 cucumber, handful of cilantro leaves, salt and freshly ground black pepper, handful of mint leaves
+For the salad – 2 tbsp lemon juice, 1 tbsp olive oil, 2 tsp honey, 2 cups salad mix, 1 cup cherry tomatoes, 1 large shredded carrot, 1/2 cucumber, a handful of cilantro leaves, salt and freshly ground black pepper, a handful of mint leaves

 For the dressing/chutney – 2 ripe mangoes, 2 tbsp finely chopped fresh cilantro, 1 tbsp grated fresh ginger, 2 tsp cayenne pepper, 2 tsp apple cider vinegar, 1/4 tsp ground cumin, a pinch of salt and black pepper

 This makes 4 servings.